rouge8/hitsearch/README.markdown

 Go to the `hitsearch` directory in your terminal and run `./install`.
 This will setup all the dependencies (locally, no system installs, so don't worry!) and setup the database.
 Also,you will be asked to create an administrator account for the database.

 Now you can run the server with the command `./runserver`, or populate the database with pages by running `./crawl <url> <depth>'.
+We highly recommend against crawling big sites at a large depth, because it will eat all of your RAM.

 Once the server is running, point your browser to <http://localhost:8000> and search away!